The Great Resignation is affecting almost every single company, which is causing a decrease in productivity and an increase in employee stress.

-Many employees understood that there was a lot of uncertainty for the business during the pandemic.
-They were willing to go with reduced, or even without raises and bonuses for the better of the entire company.
-According to the business, it helped save jobs of fellow teammates and helped the business not go under.
+Many employees understood that there was a lot of uncertainty for business during the pandemic.
+They were willing to go with reduced, or even without raises and bonuses.
+According to the business, it helped save the jobs of fellow teammates and helped the business not go under.
 But it’s now been almost two years.
 And even though that uncertainty still looms overhead, employees have experienced surges in prices for rent and everyday goods.
 They have also watched how the business was operated.

-If sales decreased and profits fell, employees are trying to save themselves and leave a business that may not have a strong future.
+If sales decrease and profits fall, employees are trying to save themselves and leave a business that may not have a strong future.

 Why Employees Leave for Better Compensation